Kishorebskr/Datarade/README.md

 -------------------------------------------------------------------------------------------------------------
 2. Terraform provision
-     -This setup automates the infrastructure provisioning, deployment, and health checks for a web application, using Terraform for infrastructure and Kubernetes for application deployment.
+     - This setup automates the infrastructure provisioning, deployment, and health checks for a web application, using Terraform for infrastructure and Kubernetes for application deployment.
-     -main: Configures the PostgreSQL provider, creates the database, user, and grants permissions.
+     - main: Configures the PostgreSQL provider, creates the database, user, and grants permissions.
-     -terraform.tfvars: Provides values for variables, including pulling database credentials from AWS Secrets Manager.
+     - terraform.tfvars: Provides values for variables, including pulling database credentials from AWS Secrets Manager.
-     -variables.tf: Declares the variables used across the Terraform configuration.
+     - variables.tf: Declares the variables used across the Terraform configuration.

 -------------------------------------------------------------------------------------------------------------
-3. Kuberenetes deployment & pod probe health check -This part defines the deployment of the web application and its service in Kubernetes -The application container (Project-webapp-container) using the latest image -Environment variables for connecting to the database (DB_HOST, DB_PORT, DB_USER, DB_PASSWORD, and DB_NAME), where sensitive values are fetched from Kubernetes secrets.
+3. Kuberenetes deployment & pod probe health check
+     - This part defines the deployment of the web application and its service in Kubernetes
+     - The application container (Project-webapp-container) using the latest image
+     - Environment variables for connecting to the database (DB_HOST, DB_PORT, DB_USER, DB_PASSWORD, and DB_NAME), where sensitive values are fetched from Kubernetes secrets.
-     -The readiness probe (/db-health) and the liveness probe (/health) both request health endpoints within the web application, as required.
+     - The readiness probe (/db-health) and the liveness probe (/health) both request health endpoints within the web application, as required.
 -------------------------------------------------------------------------------------------------------------
 4. Monitoring and Alert setup using Prometheus
      - Prometheus to monitor the health of your web application and database connection.